 If you are issued a debit card with your Account, you will be able to use your card to pay for goods or services or conduct other transactions with a merchant.
 When you engage in a transaction with a merchant using your debit card, the merchant will request preauthorization (“card authorization”) for the transaction.
 If there are sufficient available funds in your Account, we will approve the request and reduce your Available Balance for as long as the card authorization remains on your Account.

 The card authorization will remain on your Account until the merchant sends us the final amount of the transaction and requests payment (“settlement”).
-In most cases, If the merchant does not request settlement, or the merchant is delayed in requesting settlement, the card authorization will automatically be removed after 3 days.
-However, certain merchants such as hotels may hold for a period of up to 7 days.
+In most cases, If the merchant does not request settlement, or the merchant is delayed in requesting settlement, the card authorization will automatically be removed after three (3) days.
+However, for certain merchants such as hotels and rental car companies, it may take up to thirty (30) days for the card authorization to be removed.

 It is important to understand that the merchant controls the timing of card authorizations or settlement.
 A merchant may request settlement after the card authorization has been removed from your Account.
 This means that if you use the funds in your Account after the card authorization has been removed and the merchant later requests settlement, your Account may become overdrawn.
 A merchant may also request settlement for an amount that is different than the card authorization.
 Therefore, it is important that you keep track of your transactions and your balance.
 Once we have approved a card authorization, we cannot stop the transaction and you will be responsible for repaying any negative balance that may occur.